fluctussinc/youtube.exe/README.md

 > done!
 A exe of the rust code will be formed in your target folder
 >
 > You can edit the code to make exe of any site!

+This program was originally developed for another site but it can be used for pretty much any site.